-Internet: To vote your shares online, visit [•] up until [•] [a.m./p.m.]
-Eastern Standard Time on [•] or follow the instructions on the WHITE universal proxy card.
+Internet: To vote your shares online, visit www.proxyvote.com up until 11:59 p.m.
+Eastern Standard Time on November 8, 2023 or follow the instructions on the WHITE universal proxy card.
 You can confirm that your instructions have been properly recorded.